-Eligibility for long term claims generally requires a licensed health professional to certify that the insured cannot perform two of the six activities of daily living (i.e. eating, bathing, dressing, toileting, transferring and continence) or that the insured has severe cognitive impairment.
+Eligibility generally includes that a licensed health professional certifies that the insured cannot perform two of the six activities of daily living (i.e. eating, bathing, dressing, toileting, transferring and continence) or that the insured has severe cognitive impairment.
 This applies to both temporary and permanent conditions.